How to Make Honey Syrup

 There are two simple ingredients to make this simple syrup:

-Honey – There are different types of honey.
-Single-origin where the nectar comes from a single plant or multi-flower where the nectar comes from multiple plants.
-Use good quality honey, grade A or grade B and raw local honey if possible.
+Honey: There are different types of honey: single-origin, where the nectar comes from a single plant, and multi-flower, where the nectar comes from multiple plants.
+Use good quality honey, grade A or grade B, and raw local honey if possible.

-Water – Room temperature or cold water is perfectly fine to use.
+Water: Room temperature or cold water is fine.
 You will be heating the mixture so the water will warm as it’s heated.

 • The ratio of honey and water will determine how thick the syrup is.
 If you use 1 cup honey to 1/2 cup water you’ll have a thicker texture.
 This texture is great for desserts or pouring over pancakes.